Studying the past – Preparing for the future

-The Hiram College History Department works closely with students to help them with career planning and preparation.
-The History Department also brings speakers to campus to discuss career opportunities for history majors.
+The Hiram College History Program works closely with students to help them with career planning and preparation.
+The History Program also brings speakers to campus to discuss career opportunities for history majors.
 Alumni have gone on to become business leaders, lawyers, teachers and professors, political leaders, government workers, librarians and leaders in non-profit organizations.

 History majors have the option of concentrating in a particular field of history.
 Students should discuss choosing a concentration with a faculty member in the History Program.
 The concentrations we offer are: